 Easter is almost here & we always celebrate, as it’s when nature is springing & sprouting, new vegetables are in season & food becomes a bit lighter & brighter.
 While baking bread this week, I decided to make my usual light, fluffy bread dough & also an enriched, sweet dough.
 Yes, this did involve kneading by hand for ten minutes per batch & yes, my muscles would be worthy of Wonder Woman, but it was worth every minute!
 For many years, I’ve been making bread with fruit in (my Husband loves it toasted with butter for breakfast), so thought I’d make some fruity buns.
 Now you all know how much I adore proper plumped up fruit in my baking, so I’ve usually got a handful of sultanas soaking in a cup of tea ready for baking (& fluffy bread demands squishy, sumptuous sultanas!).

 Hot cross buns were so loved, someone even wrote a nursery rhyme about them, so they must have been popular!
 Although there are some splendid shop-bought ones out there, I do love making my own buns whenever I fancy some.
 My hot cross bun recipe is really easy, I promise & they freeze really well, so you can have them anytime (just leave the cross off).
-I will warn you, you’re going to get messy.
+I will warn you, you’re going to get messy, but that’s half the fun.
 So, hands washed & aprons on, here we go!

 What you need: